mihirm05/AST-WS2018/README.md

 Travis is a hosted, continuous integration service used to build and test projects at GitHub.
 <br><br>
 ### How to utilize the service and instructions to use it?
-Basics of using the service are very nominal, namely you should have a GitHub account and Owner permissions for the project being hosted on the GitHub.
+Basics requirements of using the service are very nominal, namely you should have a GitHub account and Owner permissions for the project being hosted on the GitHub.
 Following are the steps to get registered for the service-
 1. Visit the link and signup with GitHub account.
 2. Accept the authorization and you will be redirected to the GitHub.